million12/neos-protobrew-distribution/README.md

 + You will need a machine with Docker daemon to run Docker containers.
 + Add line with `DOCKER_IP dev.neos-protobrew.local neos-protobrew.local`
   to `/etc/hosts` file on your machine.
-+ You will need [Docker Compose](https://docs.docker.com/compose/) installed on your machine, arguably the simplest tool to orchestrate running multiple Docker containers.
-Follow the documentation there.
 + Clone this repository (optionally: just grab [docker-compose.yml](docker-compose.yml) file from here).
 + Run `docker-compose pull` to pull the necessary containers from